Perfect Color Palettes for Late Summer Weddings

 Another flexible palette is green, navy and gold.
 Navy and gold are shades that are pretty set in stone.
 There’s not a lot of variety with them, but you can change your shade of green to work with the palette and your wedding design.
 Outdoor weddings will look great with these colors because they’ll draw greens from nature and provide a bold pop of navy blue.

-Peach + Sage + Light Blue
+Peach + Sage + Lavender

 It used to be that brides wanted neutral color palettes to work with.
 Creams, whites and golds all blended together for a more modern look, but now color is coming back into play.
-Use pastel shades of peach and light blue wrapped around a sharp sage hue.
+Use pastel shades of peach and lavender wrapped around a sharp sage hue.
 Everything will still have a neutral tone to it, but the sage will easily tie in any floral accent pieces you use in your wedding.

 Gold + Pink